Knafi/MultiMeta/README.md

 ## What does MultiMeta
 With MultiMeta it is possible to use MediaInfo on a whole directory tree.
-You get asked to choose the parent directory and everything inside said directory will get analysed and reported with your set parameters (not yet interactive).
+You get asked to choose the parent directory and everything (checked against a whitelist) inside said directory will get analysed and reported with your set parameters (not yet interactive).
 Right now those parameters are:
 - Filename (with full path),
 - Filesize
 - Duration